How to Maximize the Power of Links With Annotation Text and In-Text SEO

 How Strongly Does Annotation Text Affect the Meaning of a Link?

 This is where things get a little sticky.
-As we know, Google keeps all of the signals used for PageRank’s indexing secret.
-“But there’s a patent…” Well, just because Google registered a patent that describes annotation text doesn’t guarantee that PageRank uses this particular patent.
+As we know, Google keeps all of the signals used for PageRank’s indexing a secret.

-It’s likely that Google does since this patent was registered around the time they were developing their SMITH algorithm.
-However, Google has never confirmed it.
+Well, just because Google registered a patent that describes annotation text doesn’t necessarily guarantee that PageRank uses this particular patent.
+It’s likely that Google does, especially since this patent was registered around the time they were developing their SMITH algorithm.
+However, it is something to note that Google has never confirmed it.

 The Structure of Annotation Text